ehfuse/forma/docs/API-en.md

 #### 🔄 **Field Refresh**

 You can use the `refreshFields` method to force refresh all field subscribers with a specific prefix.
-This is very useful for **performance optimization in bulk data processing**.
+This is used for **forcing UI refresh even when values are identical** in special cases.

 ```typescript
 const state = useFormaState({